 The Digital India Land Records Modernization Programme under which ULPIN/Bhu-Aadhaar is being implemented has made significant progress, with several states taking the lead.

-• Andhra Pradesh was the first state to complete 100% ULPIN coverage with over 60 million land parcels assigned ULPINs.
+- Andhra Pradesh was the first state to complete 100% ULPIN coverage, with over 60 million land parcels assigned to ULPINs.

-• Other top performing states include Karnataka, Odisha, Telangana, Madhya Pradesh and Chhattisgarh which have achieved 60-90% ULPIN coverage.
+- Other top-performing states include Karnataka, Odisha, Telangana, Madhya Pradesh, and Chhattisgarh, achieving 60-90% ULPIN coverage.

-• As per latest government data, approximately 50% of the total land parcels in India have been assigned ULPINs so far.
+- As per the latest government data, approximately 50% of the total land parcels in India have been assigned ULPINs so far.

-In spite of the rapid progress across several states, certain states like Uttar Pradesh, Bihar and Assam are lagging behind in ULPIN implementation due to administrative and operational challenges.
-Lack of digitized cadastral maps has also hampered inter-linking of records in some states.
+Despite the rapid progress across several states, certain states like Uttar Pradesh, Bihar, and Assam lag in ULPIN implementation due to administrative and operational challenges.
+The lack of digitized cadastral maps has also hampered the interlinking of records in some states.
 However, given the major efficiency gains of this system, the goal is to achieve pan-India integration by 2025.

-Going forward, integrating ULPIN/Bhu-Aadhaar with other applications like agriculture credit, soil health cards, and irrigation facilities has the potential to transform service delivery for farmers.
-ULPIN will play a key role in truly modernizing India’s land records system and enhancing land governance.
+In the future, integrating ULPIN/Bhu-Aadhaar with other applications like agriculture credit, soil health cards, and irrigation facilities can transform service delivery for farmers.
+ULPIN will be key in truly modernizing India’s land records system and enhancing land governance.